audulus/docs/index.md

 The iPad/iPhone Audulus UI at a glance:

 -   Pinch with two fingers to zoom in and out of your patch.
--   Drag on the background or with two fingers to pan.
+-   Drag with two fingers to pan.
+-   Drag on the background to lasso-select multiple nodes.
 -   Double-tap on a node to zoom in for editing.
 -   Double-tap on the background to zoom out and see your entire patch.
 -   Many operations use context menus - tap and hold to bring up the context menu.
 -   To make a connection, zoom in and drag from an output to an input.
 -   To disconnect, drag from an input.
+-   To make a long connection, drag to to the edge of the screen.
+Audulus will zoom out, allowing you to see more modules.
+Move away from the edge of the screen, and Audulus will zoom back in, centering around your finger, so you can place the connection.
 -   Audulus will automatically detect your MIDI keyboard or control surface.